-A 65-year-old female asked:
+A 58-year-old female asked:

-Azd 6244- mek inhibitor- a selective mitogen-activated protein kinase (mek) inhibitor.
-Mk 2206- akt inhibitor.
-Why prescription for me? it ? nsclc/mets
+azd 6244- mek inhibitor- a selective mitogen-activated protein kinase (mek) inhibitor. mk 2206- akt inhibitor. why prescription for me? it ? nsclc/mets

 1 doctor answer • 5 doctors weighed in

 Molecular targeting: These agents are designed to selectively knock out key pathways your tumor may use to grow.
 Presumably you already had your tumor tested for these different mutations.
 Ask the doctor offering these options to explain their rationale.
 These are investigational studies and many of the treatment costs may be covered-ask.

 Last updated May 7, 2014

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 Content on HealthTap (including answers) should not be used for medical advice, diagnosis, or treatment, and interactions on HealthTap do not create a doctor-patient relationship.
 Never disregard or delay professional medical advice in person because of anything on HealthTap.
 Call your doctor or 911 if you think you may have a medical emergency.